Informatievlaanderen/VSDS-LDESClientCli/README.md

 ldes.client.cli.data.destination.format=nquads
 ```

-When there is no properties file or not all values are set, then the client SDK will use the defaults from [LdesClientDefaults](src/main/java/be/vlaanderen/informatievlaanderen/ldes/client/LdesClientDefaults.java), as explained [previously](#sdk-configuration)
+When there is no commandline arguments are set, then the client SDK will use the defaults from [LdesClientDefaults](src/main/java/be/vlaanderen/informatievlaanderen/ldes/client/cli/constants/CliConstants.java)

 ### CLI docker